DIY Bathroom Vanity with Open Shelf

 Furniture style bathroom vanity, with an open shelf on the bottom, painted white.

-Off to finish another project!
+Now I'm off to finish another project.

 -Kati with picture of blog author Kati